Call Now for $200 OFF per eye!

 After the reshaping is complete, the flap is laid back down, checking for proper positioning, smoothness and debris.
 Vision is noticeably better right after the procedure, with some fogginess that improves over the next few hours.

 We will check you the next day.
 At that visit, people say they have had no problems driving themselves comfortably to the appointment.

 LASIK eye surgery is performed by an ophthalmologist.
 This procedure is done in office while the patient is awake using anesthetic drops.
-A mild sedative such as valium is usually offered to patients prior to the surgery.
+A mild sedative is usually offered to patients prior to the surgery.

 What are the complications associated with LASIK surgery?

 - Under or over correction that may necessitate and enhancement